tjmccabe/Meticulist/README.md

 **1. Limiting the number of database calls after a drag**

 There are a number of ways to accomplish relative ordering, but many of them require many database calls whose successes are intertwined.
 For instance, if a card only stores a reference to its own relative index in a list, it's unwieldy to save a new location on the board.
-We have to make calls to save the new indices of every card that shifts during the drag (GIF 1).
-On the other hand, if a card stores references to the cards that come directly before and after it, we gain some performance: This time the worst case scenario involves 5 calls: the moving card itself, its former neighbors, and its new neighbors (GIF 2).
+We have to make calls to save the new indices of every card that shifts during the drag.
+On the other hand, if a card stores references to the cards that come directly before and after it, we gain some performance: This time the worst case scenario involves 5 calls: the moving card itself, its former neighbors, and its new neighbors.

 Meticulist does a little better than this by abstracting the ordering away from the cards and to the lists that contain them.
 Each list has a reference to the ids of the cards contained within it and their relative order, while each card only has a reference to its list's id.
-Now the worst case scenario involves 3 calls: the card itself, its former list, and its new list (GIF 3).
+Now the worst case scenario involves 3 calls: the card itself, its former list, and its new list.

-`3 gifs of reordering highlighting the number of saves`

 In addition to the card saving its new list id, we edit each list by making this call:
 ```javascript